Important COVID-19 Travel

 Under current UK COVID-19 restrictions, you must stay at home.
 You must not travel, including abroad, unless you have a legally permitted reason to do so.
 It is illegal to travel abroad for holidays and other leisure purposes.
 Check the rules that apply to you in England, Scotland, Wales and Northern Ireland.

-If you intend to travel to England, Scotland, Wales or Northern Ireland from outside the Common Travel Area, including UK nationals returning home from travel abroad, you must provide evidence of a negative COVID-19 test result taken up to 3 days before departure.
+If you intend to travel to the UK from outside the Common Travel Area, including UK nationals returning home, you must provide evidence of a negative COVID-19 test result taken up to 3 days before departure.
 This testing requirement does not apply to travel from Ireland.

 If you are legally permitted to travel abroad, check our advice on your country of destination.
 Some other countries have closed borders, and may further restrict movement or bring in new rules including testing requirements with little warning.

 Travel to Ireland is subject to entry restrictions

 - There is a legal requirement for all travellers to quarantine on arrival for 14 days, with limited exceptions.
 For more information please go to the entry requirements section of the travel advice.

 - All passengers arriving at Irish ports and airports will be required to have evidence of a negative/ ‘not detected’ test from a pre-departure Reverse Transcription Polymerase Chain Reaction (RT-PCR) COVID-19 test taken no more than 72 hours prior to arrival in Ireland.